ThierrySans/CSCD27/index.md

     </div>
 </div>

+If your final mark is higher than midterm exam score, the midterm mark will be dropped and its weight will be added to the final exam.
+Moreover, there will not be any makeup midterm if you miss the midterm exam (whatever the reason).

 A mark of **at least 40% on the final exam** is required to pass the course.
 If you receive less than 40% on the final exam you automatically fail the course, regardless of how well you have done on the CTF challenges or the midterm exam.

 ## Submission Policy